Where to stay in Cape Town?

 My 2nd choice for a luxurious resort hotel would be the Radisson Blu Waterfront situated at an amazing location in Granger Bay with an infinity pool to die for.
 The hotels boasts the most beautiful terrace by the sea side in Cape Town which is frequented by local as well as international guests.
 This hotel is in walking distance of the V&A Waterfront and the Seapoint Promenade for a lovely walk by the sea is right at your doorstep.
 I’ve heard that the spa is pretty amazing.

-Another resort hotel in Cape Town that I would like to recommend is The President Hotel, however, I would only recommend it if you don’t mind a lot of group tourists.
-The hotel has recently (2016-17) been renovated and they’ve done a remarkable job at it.
+Another resort hotel in Cape Town that I would like to recommend is The President Hotel.
+The hotel has recently (2016-17) been renovated and they’ve done a remarkable job at it and actually they’re continuously improving their standards.
 The pool area must be one of the most pleasant ones in Cape Town with sea views, all day all fresco dining, absolutely lovely staff and there always seem to be enough chairs and towels.
 I love taking my daughter here to swim.. (pssst…).
 I hope the hotel will be able to attract more individual travelers who can truly enjoy this outstanding hotel in Cape Town.